alti-tude/distributed_dbms/README.md

 **Team Members:** Kartik Gupta (20171018), Sanjana Sunil (20171027)

-## Report

-The report containing diagrams, fragmentation types, allocation mapping, printout of system catalog etc. can be seen in `Report.pdf`.

 ## System Catalog

 The system catalog has been created on all three servers.
 The SQL script for creation and population can be seen in `src/system_catalog.sql`.